 The Primary Program begins with Ballet 1, a beginner class for ages 6 through 9 years old.
 This fundamental class focuses on body alignment, proper external rotation from the hip, articulation of the feet, and elementary barre and center exercises.
 Students progress through these levels at the discretion of the faculty.

 The Pre-Professional Program begins with Ballet 4/4X.
 As students progress through these levels, their coordination and control is developed through more demanding and complex exercises.
 As they advance, an emphasis is placed on developing personal artistry through port de bras and epaulement (head and arm movements).

 The Theater Dance Program pulls from many techniques, genres, and styles.
 The class focuses on balancing technical ballet training and stylized theater choreography.
 Students will learn a vast repertoire of classical, as well as contemporary, Broadway and Movie Musical choreography.

 Group Pilates sessions are designed for adults of any experience level.
-Classes are structured and build during the course of the semester, so for that reason we do not do “drop-in” classes.
-Classes are taught by Lori Lahnemann, Director of The Philadelphia Dance Academy.
+Classes are structured and build during the course of the semester, so for that reason we do not offer “drop-in” classes.
 Private lessons are also available.

 At The Philadelphia Dance Academy, we believe that ballet is for boys too.
 To encourage boys to foster a love of dance, all boys enrolled in our Primary and Pre-Professional Divisions (Ballet 1 and higher) can take class on scholarship.

-Keep your kids physically active and creatively engaged with Summer Half or Full Day Performing Arts Programs and Intermediate/Advanced Intensives.
-Week-long programs for ages 4-18 encourage dancers to polish ballet technique while exploring new genres.
-There is an informal studio showing at the end of each week.
-Creative Movement classes for ages 2.5-4 are also available.
+Keep your kids physically active and creatively engaged with Summer Half Dance Programs or Full Day and Intermediate/Advanced Dance Intensives.
+Week-long programs for ages 4-18 encourage dancers to refine ballet technique while exploring new genres.
+Weekly summer classes are offered for young dancers, teens, and adults.